johnchaffee/twilio-widget-websockets/README.md

 ```

 That's it!
 Now you can start sending and receiving messages text messages in the web client.

+## WhatsApp

+In addition to SMS and MMS, you can send/receive messages with WhatsApp users.
+If you have a WhatsApp account, you must join the sandbox by sending a WhatsApp message from your mobile device to +1 415 523 8886 with code '**join shop-dried**'.
+You will then be able to send/receive messages between the Widget and WhatsApp.

+For best results, the conversation should be initiated by the WhatsApp user on their mobile device.
+Then you can send any message you want to the WhatsApp user for a period of 24 hours since the last message received.

+If you want to initiate a conversation with a WhatsApp user, it must be using one of the following pre-approved outgoing templates for WhatsApp:

+- Your {{1}} code is {{2}}
+- Your {{1}} appointment is coming up on {{2}}
+- Your {{1}} order of {{2}} has shipped and should be delivered on {{3}}.
+Details : {{4}}

 ## Data Model